FjorgeTheHuman/GoToHell/README.md

 > — Belinda Carlisle

 # Overview
-This is a simple website that tells people how to go to Hell.
+This is a website that tells people how to go to Hell.

 ## Hells
 There are four circles of hell: